 2. Controls on the sale of scallops in the UK are mandated by EU law (Regulation (EC) No 854/2004, which lays down specific rules for the organisation of official controls on products of animal origin intended for human consumption).
 The legislation sets legal limits for marine biotoxins.
-DA in scallops is present mainly in tissues that are not usually consumed (hepatopancreas, mantle and gills), and which are removed by a process known as shucking.
-The extent of residual contamination in the parts that remain depends on the efficiency of shucking.
-For scallops, the legislation requires that shucking must be performed at an establishment which is approved to carry out the process.
-Furthermore, live bivalve molluscs that are placed on the market, including scallops, must not contain total concentrations of DA (measured in the whole animal or any edible part separately) that exceed 20 mg per kg shellfish flesh.
+DA in scallops is present mainly in tissues that are not usually consumed (hepatopancreas, mantle and gills), and effective removal of these tissues by a process known as shucking can significantly reduce the levels that remain in the edible parts (adductor muscle and gonad).
+For scallops, the legislation requires that shucking must be carried out at an establishment which is approved to carry out the process.
+Live bivalve molluscs, including scallops, that are placed on the market, must not contain total concentrations of DA (measured in the whole animal or any edible part separately) that exceed 20 mg per kg shellfish flesh.
 This legal requirement means that establishments which are approved to process and dispatch scallops are not permitted to place whole scallops on the market which exceed the legal limit of 20 mg/kg, regardless of whether they are intended to be shucked further (e.g. in a catering establishment).